-The same goes for social media.
-Share your political beliefs on your personal profiles if you must, but keep them off your official social media pages.
+Share your political beliefs on your personal profiles if you must, but consider keeping them off your official social media pages.
 Unless you are an incredibly popular author who can afford to alienate readers, just don’t go there.
 Focus on marketing your book to the broadest audience possible.
 You need those book sales!

-Author Ken Jennings has provided a teachable moment.
-Provoking his target audience (children, their parents, and at least half the nation) is a terrible marketing strategy.
-We can learn from this.
-Being an author puts you in the public eye, so make good use of that platform and throw positivity out into the universe.
+We can learn from these social media blunders.
+Attacking, provoking, and mocking audiences is a terrible marketing strategy.
+Period.
+Being an author puts you in the public eye, so make good use of your platform and throw positivity into the universe.
 Your readers will thank you for it.

 Questions?
 Comments?
 Contact firstname.lastname@example.org.